Cauliflower gratin, rich and cheesy and comforting, is the perfect keto and low carb alternative to starchy potato gratin.

 More tasty cauliflower recipes

-If you’re looking for more delicious ways to use cauliflower, try these very flavorful balsamic cauliflower steaks.
+If you’re looking for more delicious ways to use cauliflower, try these very flavorful cauliflower steaks.
 Cauliflower casserole is, I suppose, the American version of cauliflower gratin.
 It’s excellent!
 And cauliflower tots are the perfect keto alternative to tater tots.

 - 1 teaspoon butter or olive oil for pan